What a Cow Consumes Determines What Its Bones Carry

 The animal is a bio-accumulator.
 It eats the plants of a place and concentrates their medicine into its bones.
 When we simmer those bones for 3 to 4 hours, we drink the medicine of that place.
 When we combine that broth with salt from a complementary source, we give the body what it has been missing.

-Kennedy healed his gut with Laikipia broth and Baleni salt.
+Kennedy in our priming program healed his gut with Laikipia broth and Baleni salt.
 Fatima cleared her infections with Turkana broth and Boke salt.
-Samuel regenerated his joints with Rift Valley broth and Rift Valley salt.
+Samuel regenerated his joints with Rift Valley broth and Rift Valley (inland alkaline) salt.
 They are people who discovered that the place an animal lived was as important as the animal itself.

 The body knows where it came from.
 It knows the land.
 It knows the plants.
 It knows the minerals.
 Give it what it remembers, and it will heal.

 The geographic origin of broth matters.
 The plants an animal ate determine the medicine its bones carry.
-Combine with the right salts, and the body receives what it has been missing.
+Combine with the right mineral salts, and the body receives what it has been missing.
+This combination enables the body to reverse its symptoms with medical precision.
+Not because the broth and salts are drugs, but because they restore the precise biological conditions the body requires to heal itself.